Topical Maps Entities How It Works

 Culturally competent guidance on contraceptive needs for transgender men, non-binary people, and partners, addressing interactions with gender-affirming hormones and respectful counseling language.

-Content Strategy for Contraception Comparison: IUDs, Pills, Condoms & Implants
+Content strategy and topical authority plan for Contraception Comparison: IUDs, Pills, Condoms & Implants

 The recommended SEO content strategy for Contraception Comparison: IUDs, Pills, Condoms & Implants is the hub-and-spoke topical map model: one comprehensive pillar page on Contraception Comparison: IUDs, Pills, Condoms & Implants, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Contraception Comparison: IUDs, Pills, Condoms & Implants — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Contraception Comparison: IUDs, Pills, Condoms & Implants.

 35